0xW00dy/LFI-Scanner/README.md

 - Retrieve the content of a page from a website vulnerable to php://filter
 - Scan if a URL might be vulnerable

+NB: I can't be responsible for what you might do with this tool.